8.1. Tools¶

 No stray

-etc. executables.Disadvantages:
+ghcetc. executables.Disadvantages:

 You have to separately install haddock with

-if you need haddock directly.Make sure the stack executable is on your
+stack install haddockif you need haddock directly.Make sure the stack executable is on your

-.Stack can update itself (if you want to).
+$PATH.Stack can update itself (if you want to).
 In this case it’ll always install the new version in some user-local binary directory (

-.
+~/.local/binon UNIX).
+Therefore you also have to ensure this directory is on your$PATH.
 This is also important as all other executables which you install with stack are placed in this directory (including the ones you wrote yourself).

 8.1.2.
 Install some Haskell support for your favourite editor¶